prempatra/majidai/README.md

 Open Browser and access to access to http://localhost:8000/

 ## TODO
-① Unit testing
-② https, http/2 support
+- https, http/2 support
-③ support for other http methods like PUT,DELETE,etc
+- support for other http methods like PUT,DELETE,etc

 # Documentaion - https://dakc.github.io/majidai.html